 Career Navigation should focus on upward economic mobility for all.

-- Focus on upward mobility by providing information on careers, wages, and training opportunities by providing information on job demand, wages, benefits, and certificate placement rates.
+- Focus on upward mobility by providing information on careers, wages, benefits, job demand, training opportunities, and certificate placement rates.

 - Offer “life-long” career navigation services, as people move from being students to workers.